-There is no need to be offended at our post about the ridiculousness of life in Italy and how to survive it as COSÌ lives here and we dive into life’s absurdity with a relish that is slightly abnormal, because we are all a little mentally unstable.
+There is no need to be offended about an article about the ridiculousness of life in Italy and how to survive it.
+All expats dive into life’s absurdity with a relish that is slightly abnormal, because we are all a little mentally unstable.
 Our posts are written with a wink of an eye, extravagantly wild hand gestures, a smile on our face, a bottle of red wine on the table and the ability of an Italian to laugh at himself.

 As usual Sicily is the key to everything in Italy.
 Many of the peninsular’s cultural qualities have spread up from the South or become intensified here on this island isolated from the rest of the mainland.